Care for KidMin Volunteers at Your Church

 • Trade with another church.
 Offer to trade training time with another children’s pastor in town.
 Your strength may be setting up learning centers, while the children’s pastor across town is a whiz at leading Bible lessons.

 • Send people to different training classes.
-When your staff attends a training conference, have your teachers break up and take different breakouts.
+When your staff attends a training conference, assign teachers to different breakouts.
 Then have volunteers reteach their class to other volunteers.
-People who take classes together can team teach.
+People who take classes together can team-teach.

 • Hire an educational consultant.
 Invite someone from a nearby college, denominational office, or publishing company to speak to your church in a three-hour seminar.
-Invite other churches in your area to help defray expenses.
+To help defray expenses, invite other local churches.

 Continue reading on the next page